 \subsection{Perceptual learning}

-Such stopping of the dynamics before attachment is enabled by well-known mindfulness meditation techniques.
+Such stopping of the cognitive dynamics is enabled by well-known mindfulness meditation techniques.
 The point is to observe the cognitive dynamics repeatedly, so that one learns to introspectively detect the different parts of the process and discriminate between the different links, in real-time.
 Mindfulness meditation has here the effect of training a new perceptual capacity that allows for observation of the internal mechanisms of the mind.
 This is a special case of the phenomenon of ``perceptual learning''.\citenew{sagi2011perceptual} Research on perceptual learning started in vision science by the discovery that it is possible to greatly enhance the performance in almost any visual perception task; all that is needed is sufficient training.
 Improvement is possible even in tasks where the limits of perception were previously thought to be set by the optics of the eye, such as the task of telling whether two lines have the same orientation (angle) or not.

 In the context of meditation, such perceptual learning allows one to observe the individual elements of mental processes more accurately.
 An important case of such learning is that it becomes possible to observe the associations between phenomena.
 If B is associated with A, then, under ordinary circumstances, it may be that the thought of A immediately and necessarily brings B into mind, and it seems that A and B are two aspects of the same thing.
 But with mindfulness training, it is possible to see how this process breaks into pieces: First there is A, then the association is activated, and then B comes to the consciousness because of the association.
-This allows one to see the existence and arbitrariness of that association.
-In particular, one is able to dissociate desires from the stimuli that caused them, as if by creating a ``space'' between a stimulus (say, chocolate) and the desire, as well as the desire and the attachment that ensues.
+This allows one to see not only the existence but also the arbitrariness of that association.
+In particular, one is able to dissociate a desire from the stimulus that caused it, as if by creating a ``space'' between the stimulus (say, chocolate) and the desire, as well as between any further steps in the chain.